Dylancyclone/MAT243-LectureHallProblem/Explanation-alternate.md

 August 8, 2019
 #

+Computer Question 5 from Chapter 8 (page 569) of the class textbook reads:

+>"Given a set of *n* talks, their start and end times, and the number of attendees at each talk, use dynamic programming to schedule a subset of these talks in a single lecture hall to maximize total attendance."

-This is simply copy-pasted from the code so that it is easier to read the comments without an IDE or text editor with syntax highlighting.
+The following code is copy-pasted from the program I wrote so that it is easier to read without syntax highlighting.
 This is all of the relevant code for solving the problem.
 ```js
 process(events) {
   // This is there the fun begins.